yoanastamenova/NavDesk--front/README.md

 ## About the project 📁

 This project provides a rich front-end application built with React, TypeScript, Vite, and MUI.
 It interfaces with the NavDesk backend server to manage access and administration within a co-working space.
 Users can register, log in, view rooms, make bookings, and admins have additional functionalities like managing room assignments and viewing extensive reports.
+For admins there is a special part where reports can be obtained and as well detailed history for bookings, users and rooms.

 <img src="./public/event.png" width="500" height="auto" align="center">